NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 +++

+This Notion guide was first written in 2020.
+It's been updated for 2021 to reflect feature and pricing changes.

 There are a lot of productivity apps on the market.
 [Notion](http://notion.so) is the best one of them all.
 It's an all-in-one productivity solution, according to their website, and it's simply one of the best tools I've ever used.

 Notion is incredibly flexible.
 It can be a writing repository, task management software, a workout calendar, a database, and so much more.
 Better yet, you can connect your data in each of those projects to each other, so your workout calendar can reference your journal entries.